Residents of Denerim

 - The Apprentice: To Zathrian.

 - Number Two: As her clan's First, she is Zathrian's second and heir should he die.

 - Parental Abandonment: Her parents were murdered by bandits when she was just a child.

 - Rank Up: Should Zathrian die, she will become her clan's new Keeper.

 - Rape as Backstory: When bandits raided the caravan her parents worked in, Lanaya was the only survivor and taken as a "servant".
-She was eventually rescued after several years when Zatharian hunted down and slaughtered the bandits for killing one of his clan's scouts.
+She was eventually rescued after several years when Zathrian hunted down and slaughtered the bandits for killing one of his clan's scouts.

-- Reasonable Authority Figure: Despite her background, she is actually significantly more reasonable and personable than Zatharian.
-The Epilogue notes that she is instrumental in keeping the peace between the Dalish clans and humans in Fereldan.
+- Reasonable Authority Figure: Despite her background, she is actually significantly more reasonable and personable than Zathrian.
+The Epilogue notes that she is instrumental in keeping the peace between the Dalish clans and humans in Ferelden.